MQasim-Zafar/Business-Data-Analyst-Portfolio/README.md

 📍 Business Question: Who are our key customer groups and how can we market to them differently?

- - Goal: Group customers based on purchase behavior to enable targeted marketing campaigns.
+   -  **Goal**: Group customers based on purchase behavior to enable targeted marketing campaigns.

- - Techniques: RFM analysis, K-Means clustering
+ - **Techniques**: RFM analysis, K-Means clustering

- - Tools: Python, Google Colab, PowerBI
+ - **Tools**: Python, Google Colab, PowerBI

- - Impact: Personalization strategies that improve customer engagement and sales.
+ - **Impact**: Personalization strategies that improve customer engagement and sales.

 2. Sales Trend Analysis & Demand Forecasting